 - You can replace the coconut oil with any other oil, but the taste and smell of coconut oil works well and is suitable for baking.

-- If you want it oil free just leave out the oil.
+- If you want it oil free or lower in calories just leave out the oil.

 - You can use instant oats rather than grinding normal oats.